Close

 Step 5: Fee Payment

-Pay the combined visa fee and VFS service charges.
+Pay the combined service charges.
 Payment methods typically include cash, demand draft, or online payment depending on the center.
+Request and retain receipt with tracking numbers for monitoring application status.

-For those preferring direct governmental interaction, the Bangladesh High Commission in New Delhi and Deputy High Commissions in Kolkata, Mumbai, and Agartala accept direct applications.
+For those preferring direct governmental interaction, the Bangladesh High Commission in New Delhi and Deputy High Commissions in Kolkata, Mumbai, and Agartala accept direct applications with nominal charges.

 Real-World Case Study: Rajesh Kumar, a pharmaceutical exporter from Ahmedabad, shares his experience: "I initially tried the direct High Commission route, thinking I'd save on service charges.
 The wait times were unpredictable, and getting clarification on documentation required multiple visits.
-When I switched to VFS for my renewal, the streamlined process saved me three business days—worth far more than the service fee."
+When I switched to BVAC in Kolkata for my renewal, the streamlined process saved me three business days and cost only 825 rupees—worth far more than the service fee I would have paid through VFS Global at 7,000 rupees."

 Documentation Requirements: Getting It Right First Time